markogrady1/ez-array/README.markdown

 ## ez-array
-##### this script simply provides an array from a given string of either characters or digits.
+##### This module simply provides an array from a given string of either characters or digits.
 ##### Return either a string array, number array or a mixed array.
 Your choice.

 ### Usage